roshannaik/castor/castor/trunk/README.txt

 into a shared or static library.
 Also Castor does not depend on any library other than the standard C++ library.

-Extract files from the archive and add the "castor" directory to your compiler's include path.
+Extract files from the archive and add the "castor1.1" directory to your compiler's include path.
 To make the library's facilities available to your application #include <castor.h>.
 All facilites provided by Castor are part of the "castor" namespace.